apache/trafficserver/doc/reference/configuration/cache.config.en.rst

       ``Cache-Control: no-cache`` headers from client requests.
    -  ``ignore-server-no-cache`` configures Traffic Server to ignore ``Cache-Control: no-cache`` headers from origin server responses.
+   -  ``cluster-cache-local`` configures the cluster cache to allow for this content to be stored locally on every cluster node.

 .. _cache-config-format-pin-in-cache: